 This course involves an understanding of the principles of measurement, chemical equations, stoichiometry, atomic structure, chemical bonding, periodic relationships, and the chemistry of the common elements.
-Prerequisites: High school chemistry or CHEM100 3-2-4
+Prerequisites: Appropriate placement score or 1 year high school chemistry with the appropriate letter grade or Corequiste: MATH129 or MATH130.
+3-2-4

 This is a continuation of CHEM101 with special emphasis on chemical reaction, chemical thermodynamics, kinetics, equilibrium, electro chemistry, acid base chemistry, and reduction oxidation reactions.
 General concepts of organic chemistry will also be reviewed.
 Prerequisite: CHEM101 3-2-4

 The functional approach to algebra is stressed with attention to the properties of the real number system; linear functions and equations; exponents; radicals; functions; systems of equations; complex numbers; and quadratic equations.
 Additional topics may be added at the discretion of the instructor.
 Prerequisite: "C" or better in PREP021, appropriate placement score or appropriate high school records.
 3-0-3